MaayanLab/clustergrammer-docs/docs/clustergrammer_py.rst

 .. _clustergrammer_py:

-Clustergrammer.py
+Clustergrammer-PY
 -----------------
-Clustergrammer.py is the back-end calculation library that is used to hierarchically cluster the data and generate the JSON for the front-end Clustergrammer.js visualization library.
+Clustergrammer-PY is the back-end Python library that is used to hierarchically cluster the data and generate the JSON for the front-end Clustergrammer.js visualization library.

 Dependencies
 ============